gravity182/homeserver/Installation.md

         - Zone - Zone - Read
     - Zone Resources:
         - Include - All Zones
-6. Plex account.
-Register one at [plex.tv/sign-up](https://www.plex.tv/sign-up/)
-7. Plex claim code.
-Get one at [plex.tv/claim](https://www.plex.tv/claim/).
-Note that the code is active only for 5 minutes

 Copy `authentik-values.template.yaml` to `authentik-values.yaml` and set the following *required* parameters:
 ```yaml